About the #AraratChallenge

 In 2020, after the outbreak of COVID-19 in Armenia, the #AraratChallenge movement used the funds collected since July 2019 to make a $120,000 donation to the Ministry of Health of the Republic of Armenia and help Armenian health professionals on the frontlines with lung ventilation devices.

-After the explosion in Beirut in August 2020, the #AraratChallenge campaign has provided $50,000 to the Armenian Catholicosate of the Great House of Cilicia to tend to the needs of Armenian community, and mobilized donations from global Armenian community to raise additional $50,000 for the reconstruction projects in Beirut.
+After the explosion in Beirut in August 2020, the #AraratChallenge campaign provided $50,000 to the Armenian Catholicosate of the Great House of Cilicia to tend to the needs of Armenian community, and mobilized donations from global Armenian community to raise additional $50,000 for the reconstruction projects in Beirut.

 “In 2015, on the centennial commemoration of the Armenian Genocide perpetrated by Ottoman Turks, we launched our international prize and humanitarian initiative to honor the memory of those who saved Armenians.
 We never imagined that Armenians would need support to survive aggressions in modern times, as we do today.
 We thank all those who are lending a hand at this time of extreme need.”